Delport121/Obsidian_Vault/Meetings/Meeting Notes 8.md

 - [ ] Continue with SLAM
 - [ ] Finish the rough simulation for understanding
 - [ ] Later goal

+SImulation setup and practical implementation.
+WHta is the system were wotking o.
+Simulation

+Designing the algorithm
+	low level features
+		simulation

+Experimentation
+	Contribution chapter instead of result chapter
+		BRIDGINGNTHEgap from sim to real